-&lt;sup>1 Difference between written tests and other tests is important for example for resit-possibilities, see Article 4.1 TER and rules of order, see Section 3 R&G.
+1 Difference between written tests and other tests is important for example for resit-possibilities, see Article 4.1 TER and rules of order, see Section 3 R&G.

-&lt;sup>2 Assignments with a limited time frame of 3 hrs. or less are considered written tests.
+2 Assignments with a limited time frame of 3 hrs. or less are considered written tests.

-- r.
+- Academic year: the academic year runs from 1 September to 31 August (inclusive) of the following calendar year; - m.
+Programme Director: the Dean of Education in the capacity of programme director as laid down in Article 9.17 of the Act and as referred to in Article 7 of the School Regulations 2017; - n.
+Dean: head of Rotterdam School of Management, Erasmus University; - Academic Director: the person who is authorised by the Programme Director to spearhead the master programme and lead the programme in terms of profile, content, quality, delivery and assessment; - p.
+School: Rotterdam School of Management, Erasmus University; - q.
+Academic personnel: - the members of the academic staff of the School, - the trainee research assistants (PhD candidates) of the School, - the other academic personnel; - r.
 Academic staff: - the full professors, - the associate professors of the School, - the assistant professors of the School; - s.
 Teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme; - t.
 Explanatory feedback session: in Dutch "nabespreking", as referred to in Article 7.13, par 2, sub q of the Act.
 It is an important meeting that gives students the opportunity to learn from their mistakes.
 They have the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment. - u.
 Perusal: in Dutch "inzage" as referred to in Article 7.13, par.
 2 sub p. of the Act.
-It is an opportunity for students to peruse their own assessed test. - Student Administration: Student Administration Erasmus University, Team Study Progress & Diploma Administration RSM.
+It is an opportunity for students to peruse their own assessed test. - v.
+Student Administration: Student Administration Erasmus University, Team Study Progress & Diploma Administration RSM.